harbur/docker-sdlc/README.md

 *WARNING*: You'll loose your data after this command

 <pre>
-fig -f gitlab.yml kill
+fig kill
-fig -f gitlab.yml rm
+fig rm
 </pre>

-To launch more than one GitLab instance on same host
+To launch more than one GitLab instances on the same host

 <pre>
-fig -f gitlab.yml -p gitlab1 up -d fig -f gitlab.yml -p gitlab2 up -d echo "GitLab 1 can be accessed at: $(docker port gitlab1_gitlab_1 80)" echo "GitLab 2 can be accessed at: $(docker port gitlab2_gitlab_1 80)"
+fig -p gitlab1 up -d
+fig -p gitlab2 up -d
+echo "GitLab 1 can be accessed at: $(docker port gitlab1_gitlab_1 80)" echo "GitLab 2 can be accessed at: $(docker port gitlab2_gitlab_1 80)"
 </pre>